eddyrodriguezd/digital-product/README.md

 - Logs are written to a file called **application-info.log** located in the **logs** folder.
 Each request is traced and the information about it (request, response and elapsed time) is also printed.
   <img src="img/logs.PNG"/>

+- The system manages environmental variables in the **application-yml** file, so that DEV and PROD environment can have different variables.

 ### Exceptions
 If the request cannot be proxied to the requested URL, one of the following exceptions will appear on your browser: